 - Silent Auction

 About Catfish Cataclysm 2021

 2021 will mark the 4th Catfish Cataclysm!

 For this round we are going back to our original rare fish auction format – with auctions being held between speakers on Saturday.
-New this year, we are having a Wisconsin-style cookout instead of a banquet on Saturday night and it will be included in the price of registration – if you register by Sept 17.

 We also have a new and much better venue for 2021 – the Madison Marriott West in Middleton, WI.
 Newly renovated in the summer of 2019, it is gorgeous!
 The room rates will remain the same as previous years – $119 per night.
 Book your group rate for Cataclysm 2021

 Jeremy Basch lives in Columbus, OH but is originally from Westlake, Cleveland, OH.
 He started keeping fish over 25 years ago after his father took him to a pet shop.
 At around 16, Jeremy started working at one of the largest fish stores in the Midwest and was hooked!
 During his 12 years working at the local fish store, he learned about many fish species and met many lifelong friends.